Cholestasis of Pregnancy

 - Your liver makes bile.
 Bile helps break down fats during digestion.

 - The gallbladder stores the bile.

 - The hormones your body releases during pregnancy change the way the gallbladder works.
 This may cause bile to slow or stop flowing.

 - Bile builds up in the liver and spills into the bloodstream.

 What are the symptoms of cholestasis of pregnancy?

-The symptoms of cholestasis sometimes look like other medical conditions.
-Always see your health care provider for a diagnosis.
+The symptoms of cholestasis sometimes look like other health conditions.
+Always see your healthcare provider for a diagnosis.

 How is cholestasis of pregnancy diagnosed?